pimotte/nomic/README.md

 If this set is empty, the rules above are removed one-by-one in bottom-to-top order until the set is no longer empty.
 If all these rules have been removed, a Judge is decided by majority vote.
-If the majority vote does not result in a majority vote, the vote is repeated.
+If the majority vote does not produce a conclusive result, the vote is repeated.

 _Invoking Judgement_ means a player who is currently not a Judge submits an issue labelled "Judgement".